'We would have built you a statue': Is Marco Rose's move to Borussia Dortmund really the right decision? | DW | 16.02.2021

 Gladbach finished fourth in the Bundesliga and qualified for the Champions League for the first time since 2016, progressing through a group which included Real Madrid and Inter Milan to set up a last-16 meeting with Manchester City.
 They're going toe-to-toe with Europe's elite, but the announcement of Rose's departure is a harsh reminder that Gladbach are not yet part of that elite.

-Dortmund, for all their current travails, are closer and, under almost any other circumstances, it would be a logical step up.
+Dortmund, for all their current travails, are closer and, under almost any other circumstances, would represent a logical step up.
 However, these are anything but normal circumstances and it's legitimate to question whether moving from Gladbach to Dortmund really does represent the next step for Rose.

 Both Borussias are six points adrift of the top four and equally (un)likely to qualify for next season's Champions League, something which would represent an infinitely bigger blow to Dortmund than it would to Gladbach, in this year of all years.